MattTriano/analytics_data_where_house/README.md

 ## Motivation

-Data only creates value when it enables you to make better decisions or ask better questions, and it can take an overwhelming amount of work before you can start creating value from a new raw data set.
+It takes a tremendous amount of work to create value from data.
+Creating value from data is Data only creates value when it enables you to make better decisions or ask better questions, and it can take an overwhelming amount of work before you can start creating value from a new raw data set.
 To create value from a data set:
 * the data set must be relevant to questions of interest
 * you must understand the data set's features/columns that are relevant to your questions,
 *